forknote/forknote.net/content/documentation/daemon/index.md

 MAX_BLOCK_SIZE_INITIAL | The size of the initial block.
 Used to correct error in v1 coins MIN_MIXIN | minimum mixin amount.
-Not enforced by default on blockchain level MINIMUM_FEE | Transactions with less than this fee wouldn't be accepted by daemons MIXIN_START_HEIGHT | use to define the maximum height of a blockchain MONEY_SUPPLY | Total amount of coins to be emitted.
+Not enforced by default on blockchain level MINIMUM_FEE | Transactions with less than this fee wouldn't be accepted by daemons MIXIN_START_HEIGHT | minimum block height of the used outputs for mixin MONEY_SUPPLY | Total amount of coins to be emitted.
 P2P_STAT_TRUSTED_PUB_KEY | P2P stat trusted pub key
 TAIL_EMISSION_REWARD | Block reward will never drop below this value.